Applying for a PhD or MD(Res)

 - NHS staff (part-time study only)

-*Please note: Staff who are employed by Imperial College London have to complete the online application form.
-However, you will also need to upload a copy of your current contract with your application.
-As a member of staff, you are entitled to a discounted rate of fees for the period of time that your contract covers.
-If your contract does not cover the entirety of your study period, then you will be asked for a new contract when your original one ends.
-If this cannot be provided, you will revert to full student fees.
+- As a member of staff, you are entitled to a discounted rate of fees for the period of time that your contract covers.
+If your contract does not cover the entirety of your study period, you will not be entitled to a fees remission but will only be eligible for half-priced fees as a part-time student.
+For more information, please refer to the College’s Tuition Fee Remission Scheme.

 Identify and contact a supervisor